Pacific-salmon-assess/dfo_salmon_compilation/README.md

 Repository for compiling and filtering Pacific salmon spawner-recruitment time-series from various sources (see: data>raw data) into a common dataframe.

-## Files
+## Code
 - `data_filtering.R`: code to combine all the raw data and filter through the various time-series.

 - `functions.R`: all functions written for the analysis are placed in this file.

+## Folders & Files
-- 'raw data': contains original datasets obtained from collaborators or open databases, grouped by species.
+- raw data: contains original datasets obtained from collaborators or open databases, grouped by species.

--'filtered data': outputs from combining and filtering through the raw datasets.
+- filtered data: outputs from combining and filtering through the raw datasets.